Topic: How to handle bad news and manage to survive it.

-Here’s how I found out: I was leaving a Sunday evening church service when I got “that” call.
+Here’s how I found out I lost him: I was leaving a Sunday evening church service when I got “that” call.

 Already in my car driving, it seemed the entire world went dark when I heard the bad news.
 I stupidly tried to continue driving for a moment, but in my shock, I wasn’t thinking clearly.
 I flooded my own mind with questions:

 Tears blinded my vision, my thoughts were racing, and my breathing was rapid.
 I felt as though I was going to pass out – right there behind that wheel!

-Thankfully, I had enough sense to turn the car around and head back to the church (Sheffield Family Life Center).
+Thankfully, I had enough sense to turn the car around and head back to the church.

 And that I did; I found comfort when Spirit-field women and a couple of pastors prayed for me through the immediate anguish.
 I can’t remember them all, but Pastor Fel was there, and so was one of my big sisters in the Lord, Wanda.
 My god mom was with me, too.
 There they were in the women’s bathroom, praying and crying out to heaven for strength and peace.
 All I can remember is standing against a cold concrete wall and wailing in pain.

-Figure out if you’re in a safe situation or do you need to find one.
+If you are driving as I was, get yourself in a safe situation.
 Then, still yourself so you can feel what you feel.
 Don’t try to take care of anyone else for a bit.
-Just allow yourself to cry, scream or sit on the edge of the bed or even sit in a parked car.
-Whatever it takes; take care of yourself at that moment and, if possible, allow others to take care of you too.
+Just allow yourself to cry, scream, sit on the edge of the bed, or even sit in a parked car.
+Whatever it takes, take care of yourself at that moment and, if possible, allow others to take care of you too.

 2. Identify your ‘Ram in the Bush’

 Don’t go to the friend who loves the Lord but tends to stress you on the daily with her negativity or depression.

-Instead, find someone strong in faith and with a resolute spirit.
-You don’t need bad spiritual advice, you need comfort.
+Instead, find someone strong in faith and with a resolute Christian spirit.
+You don’t need bad spiritual advice; you need comfort.
 You need help.
 Along the same lines, you don’t need anyone who will insert their ego or their ill-intentions into your already bad situation.